jus/jus/lib/contexter/ctx-plugins/README.md

 # Plugins API
 A plugin is a module that exports an object with functions to process a particular file type
-- `check()` - Function that calls back with a boolean indicating whether this plugin should process the given file
+- `check()` - Function that calls back with a result indicating whether this plugin should process the given file
 - `parse()` - Function that interprets/extracts file data
 - `render()` - Function externally called by `express` server to answer a file `GET` HTTP request
-- `toExtension()` - Function to change the filename extension in accordance with `parse()` output like converting ` .sass ` to ` .css `
 - ... and some support data like `filetype` , `name` and `priority`

 ---

 ### check()

-- Example from `datafile-std.js`
+- Example from `ctx-datafile.js`

 ```
   . . .
-  // calls back with a boolean indicating whether this class should process the given file.
+  // calls back with a result indicating whether this class should process the given file.
   check: (filename, callback) => {
     const extension = path.extname(filename).toLowerCase()
     const allowedExtensions = ['.json', '.yml', '.yaml']